ebokai/simulated_annealing/README.md

-# Simulated annealing
+# Simulated annealing community detection

-Codebase for simulated annealing to find the best partition of a (hyper-)graph.
+Codebase for simulated annealing to find the best partition of binary variables.